Jed Steer: Luton Town (loan)

 On 31 January 2022, Steer again returned to the Championship on loan, joining Luton Town on loan until the end of the 2021–22 season.
 He made his debut on 5 February, keeping a clean sheet in a 3–0 away victory over Cambridge United in the FA Cup.
 On 2 March 2022, Steer suffered an achilles tendon injury in a FA Cup game against Chelsea.
-Steer had previously suffered a partial tear to this achilles in a game for Villa in 2019, but it was not confirmed by Luton manager Nathan Jones if this injury was on the same foot, only that Steer's season was over.
+Steer had previously suffered a partial tear to his achilles in a game for Villa in 2019, but it was not confirmed by Luton manager Nathan Jones if this injury was on the same foot, only that Steer's season was over.

+Return to Villa

+Steer did not make another appearance for Aston Villa, spending the entirety of the 2022–23 season unavailable for selection due to the injury suffered whilst on loan with Luton.
+In May 2023, Aston Villa announced that Steer's contract would not be renewed and he would be leaving that summer, ending a 10-year spell at the club.

+Peterborough United

+After departing Aston Villa as a player, Steer acted as a commentator and pundit on the club's online streaming platform Villa TV while studying for a UEFA B Coaching Licence.

+On 4 January 2024, Steer returned to football, signing a short-term contract with League One club Peterborough United to provide cover for the injured Nicholas Bilokapic.

+Steer made his debut for Peterborough United against Charlton Athletic on 13 January 2024, a game in which Peterborough would win 2–1.
+Steer's initial contract with the club ended after four matches, however, he signed a new deal with Peterborough on 1 February until the end of the 2023–24 season.
+On 18 June 2024, Steer signed a new two-year deal.

+With a year left on his contract, Steer left Peterborough United by mutual consent on 7 May 2025.

+On 28 October 2025, Steer announced his retirement from professional football at the age of 33.

 International career

-As well as England eligibility through his birth in Norwich, he is able to represent Scotland through his mother's side of the family.
+As well as England eligibility through his birth in Norwich, Steer was able to represent Scotland through his mother's side of the family.
 He made his youth international début in October 2007 for the England U16s as his side lifted the Sky Sports Victory Shield, and were champions of the Montaigu Tournament in which Steer produced the match-winning penalty save.

 In August 2008, he was called up for the England U17, aged 15, for friendly matches against Italy, Portugal and Israel.
 He made his England U17 debut against Armenia in October 2008.
-They went on to qualify for the UEFA European Under-17 Football Championship but very much under achieved and failed to qualify for the FIFA U-17 World Cup.
+They went on to qualify for the UEFA European Under-17 Championship but very much under achieved and failed to qualify for the FIFA U-17 World Cup.

 Steer made his England U19 debut against Cyprus in October 2010, keeping a clean sheet and saving a penalty in the process.